AlibabaCloudDocs/nat/intl.en-US/Best Practices/Enable multiple applications to share bandwidth (console).md

 ## Prerequisites

--   An Alibaba Cloud account is created.
-If you do not have an Alibaba Cloud account,[create an Alibaba account](https://account.alibabacloud.com/register/intl_register.htm).
 -   A VPC and a vSwitch are created.
 For more information, see [Work with VPCs](/intl.en-US/VPCs and vSwitchs/Work with VPCs.md).
 -   ECS instances are created and attached to the vSwitch.
 Applications are deployed on the ECS instances.
 For more information, see [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
 -   Two EIPs are created for a NAT gateway.
 The EIPs must meet the following requirements: